dwarvesf/brainery/README.md

 We use some plugins to enhance our workflow on Obsidian, such as:

-- [Obsidian Git](https://github.com/denolehov/obsidian-git): A plugin that allows us to sync our notes with a remote Git repository, such as GitHub.
 - [Local Images Plus](https://github.com/Sergei-Korneev/obsidian-local-images-plus): A plugin that helps compress and localize images.
 - [Dataview](https://github.com/blacksmithgu/obsidian-dataview): A SQL-like plugin that helps us query and manage our Obsidian vault as a database.
 - [Templater](https://github.com/SilentVoid13/Templater): A plugin to help automate templates and run arbitrary code on our vault.